LL.M. Graduation Requirements

 Core Courses: you are required to take these seven courses in order to graduate and receive an LL.M. degree from Pericles.
 You are required to take Legal Writing I and Intro to American Law in your first semester.
 You are required to take Legal Writing II during your second semester.

-Summer elective courses in the U.S.: Pericles has also entered into agreements with two U.S. law schools to allow students to take summer courses in the U.S. for LL.M. credit.
+Summer elective courses in the U.S.: Pericles has entered into agreements with two U.S. law schools to allow students to take summer courses in the U.S. for LL.M. credit.
 While these courses are not offered on scholarships, we highly recommend taking a course in the U.S. to get a first hand look at the U.S. courts and at U.S. legal practice.
 Through the Fordham University Law School Summer Institute you can take a one credit Introduction to the Law and Legal System of the United States.
-And through Widener University Law School, in Delaware, you can take a 2 credit course in Advanced Concepts in Corporate Law.
+And through Widener University Delaware Law School, you can take a 2 credit course in Advanced Concepts in Corporate Law.
 While the Fordham University course is only offered for a credit, students can take the Widener course for transfer of a course grade.

 Some Course Descriptions